devicplan/bms/README.md

 * adjustable battery temperature values
 * forced reading of the cells with the minimum and maximum voltage + shunt temperature
 * switching status Rel1 and Rel2 is visible in the web view
+* Relay 1 and 2 can be switched via the web interface in the hyteresis window

 ## Technical data